jknack/modern-web-app/mwa-jpa/README.md

 # The JPA Module
-The JpaModule configures your application with JPA 2.0 Support through Hibernate 4+
+The JpaModule configures your application with JPA 2.0 Support.

 ## Features
 * A datasource for development or production like environment.